Trans-Code/organizer-manual/accessibility/README.md

 ### Blind or low vision attendees

-To welcome attendees with blind or low vision, first speak to your coaches.
+To welcome attendees with blind or low vision, first speak to your volunteers.
 Someone coaching an attendee with low vision should first and foremost be flexible.
 An attendee with low vision may already have a screen reader set up on their machine that they are used to, so the installation party is a great opportunity for a coach to get to know this attendee's setup.

 Not all attendees who have low vision are blind, so make sure that any presenters giving lightning talks are using a large font on their screen.
 (Remember that code in particular can be hard to read on a PowerPoint.)
 Ask your presenters to prepare handouts in a large font.
-(If your coaches are giving talks, ask them to give you a digital file in advance so you can make copies beforehand; ideally, coaches shouldn't be out money to participate in your workshop!)
+(If your volunteers are giving talks, ask them to give you a digital file in advance so you can make copies beforehand; ideally, volunteers shouldn't be out money to participate in your workshop!)
 Ask your presenters to also remember to verbally describe any images that are in their presentations.

 Make sure the web site and materials you prepare for the workshop pass the [Web AIM Contrast Checker](http://webaim.org/resources/contrastchecker/).